hung940801/comp264_group5/README.md

 This project call `VisionUltra`, this is for blink people to hear the document from different languages.

+### Services have been used

+- rekognition
+- translate
+- textract
+- polly

 ## Installation

 To set up the environment, follow these steps: